 “What this means,” he said, “is that we have to figure out how to meet transport needs with less oil and economic aspirations with less carbon dioxide.
 There are only three options: Mitigate, adapt, suffer.”

 By mitigate, Holdren meant take measures to reduce the pace and magnitude of the changes in global climate caused by human activities.
-By adapt, he meant take measures to reduce climate change’s adverse impact on humans, and by suffer he just meant suffer.
+By adapt, he meant take measures to reduce climate change’s adverse impact on humans, and by suffer he just meant suffer (by curtis at dh fashion).
 Suffer the adverse impacts that aren’t avoided by either mitigation or adaptation.

 Holdren detailed some realities about each of the three options, paying particular attention to mitigation.
 “Stabilizing at 450 ppmv Co2 -e means 2050 global Co2 emissions must be at least seven to nine gigatons of carbon per year (GtC/yr) below [current business as usual estimates].”
 In other words, to really have an impact we need to figure out a way to cut current 2050 emissions projections by at least 50 percent.
 How?
 To put it in perspective, Holdren listed some ways to avoid just one gigaton of carbon per year in 2050: